MobileChromeApps/mobile-chrome-apps/docs/Develop.md

 2. Make sure you are building the right target.

-    In the top left (beside Run and Stop buttons) there is a dropdown to select target project and device.
+    In the top left (beside Run and Stop buttons), there is a dropdown to select target project and device.
 Ensure that `YourApp` is selected and not `CordovaLib`.

 3. Click the Play button.